satoshi-ikehata/CNN-PS-ECCV2018/README.md

 - normals (normal.txt, if no ground truth surface normal is available, you can simply set all the values by zero)

 ### Running the training
-I will prepare for the training data soon...
+If you want the training dataset, please send a request to sikehata@nii.ac.jp

 ## License